derrekyoung/appd-ssl-cert-utils/README.md

 ## Usage
 Always follow the official AppDynamics documentation at https://docs.appdynamics.com

+There is a script that's specific to the Controller and one to the EUM Server.
+Choose the right one.
+Please report any bugs via GitHub's integrated issue tracker.

 The basic flow is to
 - Create a Certificate Signing Request (CSR)
 - Send that CSR to your CA